Loading...

 Add Protein

-Incorporate a source of protein such as lentils, chickpeas, or a boiled egg to your meal.
-Protein helps slow down the absorption of carbohydrates.
+Incorporate a source of protein such as lentils, chickpeas, or tofu into your meal.
+Protein can help slow down the digestion of carbohydrates and help prevent spikes in blood sugar.

 Stay Hydrated

-Drink plenty of water before your meal to help with digestion and metabolism.
+Drink plenty of water before and during your meal.
+Staying hydrated can help in better digestion and glucose management.

 Mindful Eating